• Art Magazine

 Want to read new articles immediately?
 Follow Kunstplaza Magazine on Google News.

-At the beginning of the year, editor Caroline Immer most important web design trends for 2023 on OnlineMarketing.de , highlighting above all the return of nostalgic elements, a visual representation of club culture, and a departure from maximalism ( OnlineMarketing.de ).
+At the beginning of the year, editor Caroline Immer on OnlineMarketing.de most important web design trends for 2023 , highlighting in particular the return of nostalgic elements, a visual representation of club culture and a departure from maximalism (OnlineMarketing.de).

 These days, we're fortunate to have a wide range of web design options to choose from.
 A few years ago, things were very different.
 But how did nostalgia and brutalism find their way into modern web design?